Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: What a ZIP File Cannot Tell About Life

+Assembly Theory (AT) is a framework introduced recently that seeks to explain and quantify selection and evolution, and, consequently, life, by focussing on the minimal number of steps required to build an object of interest from its basic components.
+According to its authors, it emphasises historical and causal construction pathways rather than static descriptions of structure, proposing that objects with high ``assembly indices'' carry evidence of selection processes and cumulative history~\cite{Marshall2021,Sharma2023}.
+By quantifying how hard it is to recreate something from simpler parts, AT claims to provide a metric for identifying signatures of life and distinguishing naturally occurring complexity from randomness.
+Although these descriptions sound exactly how algorithmic (Kolmogorov) complexity, Shannon entropy, and popular statistical compression approaches have tried to characterise complexity and life before, the authors insist that theirs is a different and novel approach.

-The assembly index (Ai) implements Assembly Theory's (AT's) main hypothesis, viz. that the number of exact copies in an object is a measure of its selective content~\cite{Sharma2023} and that this number is key to characterising life on Earth and beyond~\cite{Marshall2021}, explaining time, matter, and more recently, even the expansion of the universe and cosmic inflation~\cite{templeton}, according to its senior authors.
+According to the AT authors, the number of exact copies in an object is a measure of its selective content~\cite{Sharma2023} and that this number is key to characterising life on Earth and beyond~\cite{Marshall2021}, explaining time, matter and more recently even the expansion of the universe and cosmic inflation, according to the authors~\cite{templeton}.

-In their defence, the authors provided a single counterexample~\cite{kempes2024}.
-However, the proofs presented in our work hold true in the most general case~\cite{abrahao2024}, and our mathematical demonstration is not based on any particular implementation of $\mathbf{LZ}$ compression.
-Claiming that Ai is not an $\mathbf{LZ}$ scheme because its parsing differs from LZW is tantamount to claiming that LZW/LZ78 is not an $\mathbf{LZ}$ scheme because its parsings differ from LZ77, which is absurd.
-Additionally, there is the question of the validity of performing an experiment on a single fixed-length string without considering the rapidly converging asymptotic behaviour observed when the proper experiment is performed.

-Our empirical and theoretical findings show that the assembly index is effectively an approximation of the length of the shortest statistical description of an object's assembly process, hence a statistical upper bound of the object's algorithmic complexity ($ \mathbf{K} $).

-Control experiments and comparisons of Ai to measures like LZW and other entropy-based measures---on the same datasets---and larger validation tests, were lacking, and when performed they evidence the equivalence or superiority of other traditional statistical and complexity measures compared to the assembly index, including in distinguishing biosignatures~\cite{Uthamacumaran2024,abrahao2024}.

-Here, we further validate the fact that the assembly index converges to LZW and $ \mathbf{H} $ asymptotically on the set of all strings via $\mathbf{LZ}$ compression schemes.
-This empirical case is just an exercise in response to the weak example the authors offered, as we have already formally proven in~\cite{abrahao2024} that AT is equivalent to Shannon entropy, given that its assembly index belongs to the LZ-family encoding.
+The primary goal of this paper is to clarify some aspects of AT and their Ai under new defence arguments as published in~\cite{kempes2024}.
+In particular, its equivalence to compression algorithms and Shannon entropy.
+In doing so, we will take advantage to address common misconceptions of computability and complexity theories in science, of which AT is a quintessential example and an opportunity as a case study.

+In a recent article~\cite{kempes2024}, responding to some of these criticisms, putative evidence was offered to claim that AT and its Ai metric are not statistical compression algorithms or at least not popular algorithms or equivalent to Shannon entropy.